White House Press Secretary Kayleigh McEnany Tests Positive For Coronavirus

 In her statement Monday morning, McEnany said she will "begin the quarantine process" and "continue working on behalf of the American People remotely."

 McEnany is the latest person in the president's orbit to have tested positive for the coronavirus.
-Trump campaign manager Bill Stepien and former top adviser Kellyanne Conway have also tested positive as have former New Jersey Gov. Chris Christie and three Republican senators.
+Trump campaign manager Bill Stepien and former top adviser Kellyanne Conway have also tested positive as have former New Jersey Gov. Chris Christie, who helped Trump prepare for the first presidential debate, and three Republican senators.

-Three White House journalists have tested positive for the virus.
-In a statement Monday, the White House Correspondents Association wished McEnany a "swift recovery," adding:
+Three White House journalists have also tested positive for the virus.
+In a statement Monday, the White House Correspondents' Association wished McEnany a "swift recovery," adding:

 "As of this moment we are not aware of additional cases among White House journalists, though we know some are awaiting test results.
 We strongly encourage our members to continue following CDC guidance on mask-wearing and distancing — especially when at the White House — and urge journalists to seek testing if they were potentially exposed."